cherenkov-plenoscope/corsika_primary/README.md

 ```

 ## corsika-primary-wrapper
 The ```corsika_primary_wrapper``` is a python-3 package to test and call the CORSIKA-primary-modification.
+The wrapper can call CORSIKA thread safe to run multiple instances in parallel.
+Also it provies a simplified interface to steer the simulation with a single dictionary.
+It then creates the CORSIKA steering-card, and the additional ```PRMFIL```, and feeds both into CORSIKA.

+### install
 ```bash
 pip install -e ./corsika_primary_wrapper
 ```
 I use pip's ```-e``` option to modify the wrapper in place.

 ## Steering-dictionary
-A CORSIKA-run is fully described in steering-dictionary:
+A CORSIKA-run is fully described in steering-dictionary.
+The example shows all possible options.

 ```python
 EXAMPLE_STEERING_DICT = {